nhvn/data-aug/README.md

 5. Open a web browser and navigate to http://localhost:5000/upload

 6. Test the image augmentation:
-- Upload an image (or a small set of images 5-10) through the web interface
+- Upload a folder (or a small set of images 3-5) through the web interface (currently don't support single picture upload as seen in demo)
 - Click 'Augment'
 - Check the download folder in the browser for generated images